pratham-garg-456/FoodLink-WebApp/README.md

 ### Public Server Deployment
 1. Deploy the backend to a service like Render, AWS, or Heroku.
 2. Deploy the frontend to a service like Vercel or Netlify.
-3. Set environment variables for both frontend and backend as required.
+3. Set environment variables for both the frontend and backend as required.

 ### Test Account Credentials
 - **Admin**: